IBCNServices/tengu-charms/charms/trusty/dhcp-server/README.md

  -  **portrange**: The start port of the range to use for dynamically assigning port forwards.
 When a Charm requests a port forward, it will be assigned a port starting from the portrange. *default: 29000*

 # Contact Information

 Maintainer: Merlijn Sebrechts <merlijn.sebrechts@gmail.com>

+Part of globe icon made by [Zurb](http://www.flaticon.com/authors/zurb) from [www.flaticon.com](http://www.flaticon.com) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)